Isosceles Triangle Calculator

 Find the Leg Length

-Use the following formula to solve the length of the legs:
+Use the following formula also derived from the Pythagorean theorem to solve the length of side a:

 a = h² + (b ÷ 2)²

-The leg length a is equal to the square root the height h squared plus the base b divided by 2, squared.
+The side length a is equal to the square root of the quantity height h squared plus one-half of base b squared.

 How to Calculate the Angles of an Isosceles Triangle